andifalk/microservices-auth-authz-spring-security/lab1/README.md

 First we need to get such token, and then we can try to call this API again.

-To do this we will use the _resource owner password grant_ to directly obtain an access token from keycloak by specifying our credentials as part of the request.
+To do this we will use the _resource owner password grant_ to directly obtain an access token from Spring Authorization Server by specifying our credentials as part of the request.

 __You may argue now: "This is just like doing basic authentication??"__